saimanoharhm/Code-Algo/README.md

 This repository is contribution friendly.
 If you'd like to add or improve any algorithm, your contribution is welcomed!
 Don't forget to follow [Contribution Guidelines](https://github.com/saimanoharhm/Code-Algo/blob/master/contribution_guidelines%20.md) 😃

-Don't forget to join the discord because all the conversation and doubts clarification realted to the project is happening on discord.
+Don't forget to join the discord because all the conversation and doubts clarification related to the project is going on discord.

 ## Tech Stack
 * C
 * C++